 First, boule is obviously very similar to roulette, using a wheel, numbered pockets and a betting table.
 Second, when boule first became popular it was played only for very small bets as a rule, leading people to say it was only for those who did not have much money.
 Of course, in modern times boule is certainly not exclusively for those who prefer small bets.

 In general boule is by no means as popular as roulette, and many will not even recognise it by its name, but it is fast becoming a much more popular game with the recent release of iPhone online boule.
 Applications are available now for download directly from the Apple iStore, and the game is available to play for free or real money.
-You may also access the game directly via your phone’s internet browser at mobile casino Malaysia.
+You may also access the game directly via your phone’s internet browser.

 Boule Versus Roulette

-At first glance a person may assume that boule is identical to roulette, until they notice that a boule wheel has numbers only from one to nine, repeated twice.
+At first glance a person may assume that boule is identical to roulette such as at Microgaming casinos, until they notice that a boule wheel has numbers only from one to nine, repeated twice.
 They will also notice that there are no zero pockets.
 So what makes boule an appealing game?

 For starters, betting on any one number in boule has a rather generous payout value of one to seven, plus the initial stake.
 This means that if you bet ten dollars on a single number, and win, you will get back eighty dollars.
 This is certainly not something to be sneezed at, especially when you consider that there are two of each number, and both payout the same.
 A player has, effectively, twice the chances on winning a bet placed on a single number as roulette.